top of page

 Star Rating: Not yet rated

 Summary: The Fillmore East in New York and Fillmore West in San Francisco were the temples of rock’s golden age.
-John Glatt gives readers a front row seat to the chaos and glory, telling stories of Hendrix, Joplin, the Grateful Dead and countless others who made these venues legendary.
+John Glatt gives readers a front-row seat to the chaos and glory, telling stories of Hendrix, Joplin, the Grateful Dead, and countless others who made these venues legendary.

 Why I Like This Book:

-• Brings the backstage personalities to life.
+• It brings the backstage personalities to life.

 Author: Michael Walker